toasterparty/randomprime/README.md

 ## Reporting a bug

-If you file an issue, please include the layout descriptor you used, a hash of the input ISO, and a hash of the generated ISO.
+If you file an issue, please include the profile you used, a hash of the input ISO, and a hash of the generated ISO.

-## Faq
+## Q & A

 ##### Q: Which versions of Metroid Prime are supported?
 A: